 G. Pagès: Convex order for path-dependent derivatives: a dynamic programming approach

 Abstract: Is the premium of an (American) option written on (a) convex path dependent payoff(s) monotonic as a functional of its volatility in a (possibly jumpy) local volatility model?
-We will she that the answer to this question is positive under natural assumptions .
-More generally, we will explore the functional convex order for martingale diffusions and stochastic integrals with respect to their diffusion coefficients in both Brownian and jump frameworks.
-We extend this result to the Snell envelope of functionals of these process i.e. to American options with (convex) pathwise dependent payoffs.
-Our approach relies on an extensive use of functional limit theorems to transfer the convex order property from discrete time Markov dynamics (like ARCH models representative of Euler schemes) to continuous time processes.
-Our assumptions are “bordered” by several counterexamples.
-We will also show that this purl probabilistic approach unifies and often extend former results which go back to Hajek, El Karoui-Jeanblanc-Shreve and more recently Rüschendorf.
+They will she that the answer to this question is positive under natural assumptions .
+More generally, they will explore the functional convex order for martingale diffusions and stochastic integrals with respect to their diffusion coefficients in both Brownian and jump frameworks.
+They extend this result to the Snell envelope of functionals of these process i.e. to American options with (convex) pathwise dependent payoffs.
+Their approach relies on an extensive use of functional limit theorems to transfer the convex order property from discrete time Markov dynamics (like ARCH models representative of Euler schemes) to continuous time processes.
+Their assumptions are “bordered” by several counterexamples.
+They will also show that this purl probabilistic approach unifies and often extend former results which go back to Hajek, El Karoui-Jeanblanc-Shreve and more recently Rüschendorf.

 H. Pham: Randomization approach and backward SDE representation for optimal control of non-Markovian SDEs